migtools/mig-operator/docs/hacking.md

 To test OLM metadata you will need to push your test metadata to Quay and tell your cluster where to look for it.

 # Building and pushing the container
+Ensure you have the latest operator-sdk base image before building.

+`docker pull quay.io/operator-framework/ansible-operator:latest`

-This is done with a standard docker build command, for example in the root of the mig-operator repo run:
+The build is done with a standard docker build command, for example in the root of the mig-operator repo run:

 `docker build -f build/Dockerfile -t quay.io/foo/mig-operator-container:latest . && docker push quay.io/foo/mig-operator-container:latest`